oroinc/documentation/user_guide/workflow_management.rst

 entity.

-If an initial action that creates a new record of the entity has been defined (from the back-end) for the workflow, the transition buttons are available in the top right corner of the entity :ref:`grid <user-guide-ui-components-grids>`, such as :guilabel:`Start From Lead` and :guilabel:`Start From Opportunity` that create a new Lead or Opportunity record at the start of a Sales Process.
+If an initial action that creates a new record of the entity has been defined (from the back-end) for the workflow, the transition buttons are available in the top right corner of the entity :ref:`grid <user-guide-ui-components-grids>`.

+E.g. :guilabel:`Start From Lead` and :guilabel:`Start From Opportunity` that create a new Lead or Opportunity record at the start of a Sales Process.

 .. image:: ./img/workflows/wf_display_grid.png

-Button of all the transitions, for which pre-conditions are met (if any), are displayed at :ref:`View pages <user-guide-ui-components-view-pages>` of the entity records, such as :guilabel:`Develop`, :guilabel:`Close As Won` and :guilabel:`Close As Lost` buttons on a View page of a Sales Process record qualified to an opportunity.
+Button of all the transitions, for which pre-conditions are met (if any), are displayed at :ref:`View pages <user-guide-ui-components-view-pages>` of the entity records.

+E.g. :guilabel:`Develop`, :guilabel:`Close As Won` and :guilabel:`Close As Lost` buttons on a View page of a Sales Process record qualified to an opportunity.

 .. image:: ./img/workflows/wf_display_view.png